 Family Educational Rights and Privacy Act (FERPA)

-The Family Educational Rights and Privacy Act of 1974 (FERPA), as amended, affords students certain rights in regard to their education records.
-Hamline University intends to comply fully with the Act.
-Annual notification of rights under FERPA is sent to students by email annually.
-Students who have questions or wish to take action with respect to any of the FERPA rights listed below should contact the Registration and Records office (email@example.com or 651-523-3000).
+The Family Educational Rights and Privacy Act (FERPA) was designed to protect the privacy of student education records.
+FERPA affords eligible students certain rights with respect to their education records.
+(An “eligible student” under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution at any age.)
+Hamline University intends to comply fully with the Act as outlined below.
+Annual notification of rights under FERPA is sent to students by email.
+Students who have questions or wish to take action with respect to any of the FERPA rights listed below should contact the Registration and Records office (firstname.lastname@example.org or 651-523-3000).

-- Education Records: Education records include records maintained by the institution but exclude records maintained by individuals and available only to those individuals or designated substitutes (that is, “personal files”).
+- Education Records: Education records include records directly related to a student and maintained by the institution but exclude records maintained by individuals and available only to those individuals or designated substitutes (that is, “personal files”).
 Student education records are located and maintained by administrators in one or more of the following offices: Admissions; Academic Advising; Alumni Relations; Financial Aid; Registration and Records; Student Accounts; and faculty advisors’ offices.
 Note: The Registration and Records office is the only university office authorized to issue official transcripts and certify students’ enrollment status.
 All requests for such documentation must be directed to Registration and Records.

 - Directory Information: FERPA uses the term “Directory Information” to refer to those categories of personally identifiable information that may be released for any purpose at the discretion of Hamline University without notification of the request or disclosure to the student.
-Directory Information includes the following: student name; address; email address; phone number; date and place of birth; dates of attendance; class standing; enrollment status (full-time, part-time, not enrolled); major and minor fields of study; degrees, honors, and awards received (including dates); participation in officially recognized sports and activities; physical factors (height and weight) of members of athletic teams; photographs; and previous institutions attended.
-Records of arrests and/or convictions are public records and thus not subject to university policy.
-Note: If you wish to restrict the release of your directory information, you must do so by notifying the University Registrar.
+Directory Information includes the following: student name; address; email address; phone number; date and place of birth; dates of attendance; class standing; enrollment status (full-time, part-time, not enrolled); major and minor fields of study; degrees, honors, and awards received (including dates); anticipated date of graduation and anticipated degree(s); participation in officially recognized sports and activities; physical factors (height and weight) of members of athletic teams; photographs taken and maintained by the university; and previous institutions attended.
+Hamline University releases directory information to military recruiters as required by the Solomon Amendment.

 Rights Afforded by FERPA

-- Right to inspect and review education records
+- The right to inspect and review the student’s own education records

-Students have the right to review their education records maintained by Hamline University.
+Eligible students have the right to review their education records within 45 days after the day Hamline University receives a request for access.
 Student records are available to them with the following exceptions: confidential letters of recommendation submitted prior to 1975; records of their parents’ financial status; records related to their student employment that are subject to other laws and are administered by the Human Resources office; medical and psychological records, which will be released only to a healthcare professional designated by the student; and, if the student signed a voluntary waiver of access, letters of recommendation related to admission, candidacy for awards, and candidacy for employment — these records may be used only for the purpose originally intended.
-To review their records, students must submit a signed, written request to the registrar identifying the records they wish to inspect.
-The registrar will respond within 45 days of receiving the request.
+To review their records, students must submit a signed, written request to the Registrar identifying the records they wish to inspect.

-- Right to request an amendment to education records
+- The right to request an amendment of the education record

-Students have the right to seek amendment to education records that they believe are inaccurate or misleading.
-Students may ask Hamline University, in writing via the registrar, for such an amendment by clearly identifying the part of the record they want changed, and specifying why it is inaccurate or misleading.
-If Hamline University decides not to amend the record, the registrar will notify the student of the decision and advise the student of the right to a hearing.
-Additional information about the hearing procedures will be provided to the student with the notification.
+Eligible students have the right to seek amendment of education records that they believe to be inaccurate, misleading, or otherwise in violation of their privacy rights under FERPA.
+A student who wishes to ask Hamline University to amend a record must submit a written request to the Registration and Records office.
+This request must clearly identify the part of the record they wish to change, and specify why it is inaccurate or misleading.
+If the university decides not to amend the record, the Registrar will notify the student of the decision and advise the student of the right to a hearing regarding the request for amendment.
+Additional information regarding hearing procedures will be provided to the student with the notification.

-Students have the right to file a complaint with the U.S. Department of Education concerning alleged failures by Hamline University to comply with the requirements of FERPA.
-The office that administers FERPA is: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Ave.
+Eligible students have the right to file a complaint with the U.S. Department of Education concerning alleged failures by Hamline University to comply with the requirements of FERPA.
+The name and address of the office that administers FERPA is: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Ave.
 SW, Washington, DC, 20202.

 Release of Student Information